Elstermühlgraben: Bridges

-At the top is the Brückensprengungsdenkmal (litt.
-Bridge Explosion Monument), which commemorates the events of the 19 October 1813, during the Battle of Leipzig.
+At the top is the Bridge blasting monument (Brückensprengungsdenkmal), which commemorates the events of the 19 October 1813, during the Battle of Leipzig.
 At this spot, many soldiers were killed in the water swollen by rainfall, including the Polish prince and French marshal Józef Poniatowski.

 This is followed by the Fischersteg, Carusbrücke, Lautensteg and the Angermühlbrücke on Ranstädter Steinweg, then the Gustav-Adolf-Brücke and the Leibnizbrücke on the streets of the same name.
 At Liviaplatz, the Fregesteg leads from the Waldstraßenviertel into the Rosental, followed by the Waldstraßenbrücke, the Leutzscher Allee bridge and finally, before the confluence with the Elster, the Staxbrücke at the Rosental sewage treatment plant.